2023 CQUniCares Holding Redlich Indigenous Law Scholarship

 - Bachelor of Laws and Bachelor of Property - CL52

-Applicants will be assessed based on the application form and a written submission of no more than 500 words addressing the following criteria:
+Applicants will be assessed based on an application form and a written submission of no more than 250 words addressing the following:

 In addition to the ongoing eligibility requirements, the successful applicants must:

-- Remain enrolled in the course as at Census date of each term (Terms 1 & 2)
+- Remain enrolled in the course as at Census Date each term with a study load of 12 credit points or more.

 Applications must include all necessary supporting documents.
 Incomplete applications will not be considered.
 Applicants will need to supply the following supporting documentation: